UmarHassanMalik/Cloud-/SAAS, PAAS, IAAS, Preferences and Differences.md

 **Network:** Network as a Service (NaaS) provides networking components such as routers, switches, and bridges for the Vms.
 **Load balancers:** It provides load balancing capability at the infrastructure layer.

+<h3> IaaS Models </h3>

+IaaS is offered in three models: public, private, and hybrid cloud.
+The private cloud implies that the infrastructure resides at the customer-premise.
+In the case of public cloud, it is located at the cloud computing platform vendor's data center, and the hybrid cloud is a combination of the two in which the customer selects the best of both public cloud or private cloud.

+<b> Examples </b>

+AWS , Azure, Digital Ocean, GCE etc.